SEO is Dead? Not a Chance!

 Recently, I read a comment from a web design company on the MOZ blog where they confidently stated that SEO (search engine optimization) was really, finally, dead.

 Well, when you create a website with great content and user experience (UX), it makes people just convert naturally on your website and you don’t need to do ongoing SEO…

 So, create a website with great content and user experience and it will somehow magically get traffic from organic search?
 Hmmm…

 Well, we do have a whole website dedicated to the death of SEO.

-Since 2011, this site has successfully proven the true death of SEO by dominating the landscape of search engine rankings and serving us an easy to understand step by step explanation of why SEO is truly dead.
+Since 2011, this site has successfully proven the true death of SEO by dominating the landscape of rankings and serving us an easy to understand step by step explanation of why SEO is truly dead.